nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 // When the child object is a nested object that you do not have in memory,
 // you can establish the link by adding an object that contains the `@id` property only. shoppingExpense.category.add({ "@id": "<Subject IRI of expense category>" });
-// Link objects by storing the target's `@id` IRI:
+// Link objects by storing the target's `@id` NURI/IRI:

 dog.owner = jackNuri;
 // Resolve the relationship